 U.S. weekly jobless claims unexpectedly rise

-WASHINGTON, April 1 (Reuters) - The number of Americans filing new claims for unemployment benefits unexpectedly rose last week, though the labor market recovery is gaining traction as economic activity picks up, driven by increased vaccinations and massive fiscal stimulus.
+WASHINGTON, April 8 (Reuters) - The number of Americans filing new claims for unemployment benefits unexpectedly rose last week, but the increase likely understates the rapidly improving labor market conditions as more parts of the economy reopen and fiscal stimulus kicks in.

 (Reporting By Lucia Mutikani Editing by Chizu Nomiyama)